Marie Dacke

 Biological and artificial navigation systems

-Dacke, who is a Wallenberg Scholar, is professor of sensory biology at Lund University.
+Dacke, who is a Wallenberg Scholar and professor of sensory biology at Lund University.
 She has just received a new consignment of dung beetles from Sardinia.
 She mostly uses dung beetles from South Africa, but she can carry out her studies all year round by using insects from around the globe.

 There are many species of dung beetle; they all live on animal feces.
 About one-tenth of the species make dung into balls, which they then roll backward, away from the competition.
 When they have gone far enough, they burrow into the ground and feast on the ball.
 These are the kind of dung beetles that Dacke is working with.
 Her goal is to understand how they navigate.